-An engagement letter was also executed between Credit Suisse and the Independent
+An engagement letter was also executed between Credit Suisse and the Independent Advisor on June 23, 2021.

-Advisor on June 23, 2021.
+3. Communications with SWC Concerning Independent Oversight of SWC's Additional Allegations

-3. Communications with SWC Concerning Independent Oversight of SWC's Additional Allegations importance of the independence of the Ombudsperson and Advisor to the investigation, and also noted that their oversight would include any investigation into the additional allegations that SWC had put forward should SWC disclose certain evidence to the Bank:
+In letters to SWC following the signing of the engagement letters, Credit Suisse noted the importance of the independence of the Ombudsperson and Advisor to the investigation, and also noted that their oversight would include any investigation into the additional allegations that SWC had put forward should SWC disclose certain evidence to the Bank: